 * We need far, far less than we think we need.
 One of the best things about travel is the very real experience of how little we need to experience and appreciate life.
 After living out of a suitcase for several weeks it feels decadent to come home to a closet filled with clothes, a pantry full of food, and a house full of stuff.
 Again, I think most of the items we accumulate in our lives are dedicated to the pursuit of comfort and security.
 While those are not necessarily bad, if they hold us back from experiencing the sweet nectar of life, then they become a crutch rather than an aid.

-I’m sure there are plenty of more reasons to scale back on the amount of stuff I’m packing for this trip.
-Still, I’m fairly proud that we’re down to one suitcase and two carry-ons.
-But just taking the time to thinking more consciously about what I really hope to experience before I leave has been helpful.
-Consumption and clutter are very real obstacles to our happiness that can often be avoided with greater awareness.
-So regardless of whether you are planning a trip any time soon, you might want to take a good hard look at the baggage you carry around with you every single day and decide if it’s worth taking along.
+Consumption and clutter are very real obstacles to happiness that can often be avoided with greater awareness both at home or on the road.
+So, regardless of whether you are planning a trip any time soon or looking to rightsize your entire life, it might be SMART to take a good hard look at the baggage we all carry around with us every single day and decide if it’s worth taking along.